Lakiduck/SimpleVotingApp/README.md

 # SimpleVotingApp
-Utilise Node.JS frontend and Redis cache to create a simple voting app, hosted using docker containers
+Utilise Node.JS and Redis cache to create a simple voting app, hosted using docker containers